Big Guy on the Google Pixel Buds: Part 2 – The Review

 The Headphone Jack is still useful… Wait.
 No It’s Not

 When Apple removed the headphone jack last year, most people didn’t seem to like the idea.
-Google knew that that this was such a sore spot that it even took a jab at them in the unveiling of the first Pixel and Pixel XL phones last year (see video at right).
-Apple at least threw in lightning to 3.5 mm dongle for anyone who didn’t want to give up their old 3.5 mm headphones as well as a pair of lighting earbuds.
+Google knew that this was such a sore spot that it even took a jab at them in the unveiling of the first Pixel and Pixel XL phones last year (see video at right).
+Apple at least threw in a lightning to 3.5 mm dongle for anyone who didn’t want to give up their old 3.5 mm headphones as well as a pair of lightning earbuds.
 With this year’s versions of Google’s Pixel Phones, Google left off the headphone jack.
 They really didn’t even mention it in their event at all.
 A few days later a Google employee posted on a Pixel Phone support page saying that:

 The Pixel 2 still comes with a headphone jack but we have moved to USB-C, a standard that is becoming commonplace in the best phones and laptops of today.
 Moving to the USB-C audio port with Pixel 2 allows us to provide a better audio and digital experience, as we move towards a bezel-less future.